-Each resident's healthcare needs appeared to be met by the care provided in the centre.
+Each residents' health care needs appeared to be met by the care provided in the centre.
 Each of the residents had their own GP who they visited as required.
-A healthy diet and lifestyle was being promoted for both residents.
+Records of all attendances were kept and reviewed by the inspector.
+A healthy diet and lifestyle was being promoted for each resident.
 Specific diet requirements for one of the residents were being supported with specific food items being purchased and stored separately for this resident.
-Emergency transfer sheets were available with pertinent information for each resident should they require emergency transfer to hospital.
+Information on healthy eating was observed to be on display on a notice board in the kitchen.
+The inspector reviewed emergency transfer sheets with pertinent information for each resident, should they require emergency transfer to hospital.